Open-Data-Product-Initiative/odps-knowledge-base/README.md

 ## What if I can not find what I was looking for?

 If you can not find what you are looking for, [raise an issue and describe the need](https://github.com/Open-Data-Product-Initiative/odps-examples/issues).

 ---

-# ODPS Discord Server

-The [ODPS Discord Server](https://discord.gg/7KfnFxAc) is an online **community forum designed to support collaboration, knowledge sharing, and discussion around the Open Data Product Specification (ODPS)**.
-It provides a space where practitioners, spec authors, and adopters can ask questions, share ideas, propose improvements, and connect with peers in the data product ecosystem.
-The platform helps strengthen community-driven development and best practices for ODPS.

----